-Pansies are cool season plants which grow best when temperatures are below 65 F. (18 C.).
+Pansies are cool season plants which grow best when temperatures are below 65 degrees F. (18 C.).
 This makes the plants ideal candidates for planting in fall and spring gardens.
 Knowing when and how to sow pansy seeds varies depending upon where the grower lives.
-With its larger blooms, this member of the viola family is surprisingly cold tolerant, often surviving temperatures below 10 F. (-12 C.).
+With its larger blooms, this member of the viola family is surprisingly cold tolerant, often surviving temperatures below 10 degrees F. (-12 C.).
 Various germination methods will ensure a beautiful addition to home landscaping and decorative flower beds.

 Starting Pansies Indoors

 Pansy seed propagation indoors is relatively easy.
 Start with a high-quality seed starting mix.
 Fill the plant trays with growing medium.
 Then, surface sow the pansy seeds into the tray, making sure that the seed comes into good contact with the soil.